3. Set up a new module¶

-In this tutorial, we will use the CLT toolkit to add a new module to our course.
+In this part of the tutorial, we will use the CLT toolkit to add a new module to our course.

 Change into the CLT101 directory; then type this command and press enter: